-338.4 REPORT CORRECTIONS
+339.4 REPORT CORRECTIONS

 Supervisors shall review reports for content and accuracy.
-If a correction is necessary, the reviewing supervisor should complete the report correction form, stating the reasons for rejection.
+If a correction beyond spelling and grammar is necessary, the reviewing supervisor shall inform the employee the reasons for rejection.
 The original report and the correction form should be returned to the reporting employee for correction as soon as practicable.
 It shall be the responsibility of the originating employee to ensure that any report returned for correction is processed in a timely manner.

-338.5 REPORT CHANGES OR ALTERATIONS
+339.5 REPORT CHANGES OR ALTERATIONS